guillaumebriday/traefik-docker-ansible/README.md

 + Ansible >= 2.5

-## Applications
+## Tools

-This playbook is designed to install a bunch of useful tools :
+This playbook is designed to install a bunch of useful tools:

 + Curl
 + Docker
++ fail2ban
 + Git
 + htop
 + ntp